The Complete Event Planning Guide: 9 Actionable Steps

 - Offer free pamphlets and brochures to attendees or potentials waiting in line to purchase.
 Providing a schedule of events going on that day with special offers inside, for instance discounts on purchases with a vendor via said brochure, you can then guarantee more purchases.

-- Get an overabundance of stationary like pens, sharpies, paper, etc. Don’t ever be caught with your pants down.
+- Get an overabundance of stationery like pens, sharpies, paper, etc. Don’t ever be caught with your pants down.

 - As a rule of thumb, set up one registration line per 100 guests, this will bring the wait time down to below 10 minutes per guest.